 Meera and her husband, Dr. Eric Widmer, resided at Deerfield Academy during his 12-year tenure as Headmaster.
 While there, she taught English for a year while on sabbatical from Brown.
 At the behest of King Abdullah II of Jordan, Meera and Eric co-founded King’s Academy in Madaba, Jordan, the Middle East’s first co-educational preparatory boarding school with financial aid.
 There, she taught and served as the curriculum’s principal architect and dean of faculty.
 King Abdullah II personally awarded Meera the King Hussein Medal, Jordan’s highest honor, for her endeavors.Read Full Profile

 John Monagan grew up in Waterbury, Connecticut, where he attended Chase Collegiate School from 6th-12th grade.
 From Waterbury, John headed south to attend Johns Hopkins University, where he majored in history.
 After four enjoyable years in Baltimore, John’s years in private school led him to The Ethel Walker School, where he taught history and English.
-John spent his first four years at Walker’s teaching 6th-9th grade history, and 6th-7th grade English.
+John spent his first four years at Walker’s teaching 6th-9th grade history and 6th-7th grade English.
 He has also spent time running student activities.
 John earned his Master of Science degree from Drexel University in Sports Management while working at Walker’s.
-He served as Walker’s athletic director for nine years and he also teaches Advanced Human Geography.
-John also is the head coach of the varsity basketball and softball teams.Read Full Profile
+He previously served as Walker’s Athletic Director for nine years and continues to teach in the history department.
+John is the head coach of the varsity basketball and softball teams and lives on campus with his wife and daughter.Read Full Profile

 After graduating from the University of Rhode Island, Mark studied at Richmond College in London where he met his wife.
 Settling in Houston, Texas, Mark worked at The Emery/Weiner School as a teacher, network administrator and then finally as a director of technology.
 Throughout his career at The Emery/Weiner School, Mark transformed it from one that used little technology to one where every member of the staff and student body now leverage technology to work and learn.